 National Standards for Disability Services

 As a Disability Employment Service provider, PeoplePlus are required to achieve Certification against the National Standards for Disability Services.
-PeoplePlus will commence this process in December 2018.
+PeoplePlus achieved this certification in December 2018.

 You can read more (and listen to information) about the National Standards for Disability Services at:

 Or you can read (and listen) to information about the Standards in 15 alternate languages at:

 PeoplePlus acknowledge the important contribution that carers make in the lives of our clients.
 We also recognise that many of our clients are carers themselves for other family members and friends.